wethod/learning-center-source/content/planning/index.md

 ## Projects' Heatmap

-This is useful to show the _weight_ of each the planned project: the darker is the color of a cell, the more people ore planned on the project that day.
+This is useful to show the _weight_ of planned people on each project: the darker is the color of a cell, the more people are planned on the project that day.

 The color's range is made up of 10 levels from white to blue, where the darkest blue represents the most planned people on a project in a day for the visible range of time.